From North to South.

 We are represented at the most important POPs (points of presence), where we can transfer data to other networks or other carriers in a large number of German cities, including Hamburg, Hanover, Berlin, Leipzig, Düsseldorf, Cologne, Frankfurt am Main, and Munich, and we obviously also have a presence on DE-CIX, the central German internet exchange in Frankfurt.
 Our international customers are testament to the fact that our team is happy to keep providing you with assistance if your project extends into other European countries.

 The level of availability of our services far exceeds the standard levels offered in the sector: As our fiber-optic cables run alongside the pipes under cover of the gas pipelines, they enjoy an exceptionally high level of protection against mechanical intervention (for instance due to digging works).
 We also arrange regular helicopter flights over the pipeline routes, to monitor the routes and detect any possible problems in advance.
 As a result, the level of availability of our fiber-optic network is an impressive 99.99%.

-We have been leasing the free transmission capacity in our fiber-optic cables – known technically as dark or unlit fiber – to our customers since 1996, including mobile telephony providers, cable network operators, computer center operators, and other commercial customers.
+We have been leasing the free transmission capacity of our fiber-optic cables – technically known as dark or unlit fiber – to our customers since 1996, including mobile telephony providers, cable network operators, computer centre operators, and other commercial customers.

-We always keep an eye on our network: the Pipeline Dispatching Center monitors not just the pipelines – staff in Kassel work 24 hours a day, 365 days a year to ensure that data as well as gas can continue to flow without interruption.
+We always keep an eye on our network: The Pipeline Dispatching Centre monitors not just the pipelines – staff in Kassel work 24 hours a day, 365 days a year to ensure that data as well as gas can continue to flow without interruption.